Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/adornment/adornment-layers.md

 ## Adornment Layers and Definitions

 Adornment layers, represented by the [IAdornmentLayer](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer) interface, are panels that can contain adornment elements.
-Typically related adornment elements are grouped into a single adornment layer.
-For instance, a squiggle lines are in one adornment layer, however selection is rendered in a separate layer.
+Typically, related adornment elements are grouped into a single adornment layer.
+For instance, squiggle lines are in one adornment layer, however selection is rendered in a separate layer.

 ### Adornment Layer Definitions